 How to Find a Vein to Draw Blood

-As a phlebotomist, venipuncture is one of the biggest parts of your job.
-Being able to find a usable vein quickly is important, and something you learn throughout training.
-Unfortunately, some veins are easier to see than others.
+As a phlebotomist, venipuncture is one of the main parts of your job.
+Being able to find a usable vein quickly is crucial, and something you learn throughout your training.
+Unfortunately, some veins are significantly easier to see than others.

 Most of the time, the visibility of the vein depends on the patient.
 For example, the veins of a middle-aged man will likely be easier to find than that of a woman, unless she’s extremely active.
 Drawing blood from the elderly, young children, and infants can also be a challenge.
 Patients who are severely dehydrated can also make it difficult to find a vein.

 Finding difficult veins isn’t impossible, but it can require a few different methods to be put into place.
 First, remember where to look.
-The order of venipuncture sites is important to follow.
-You should draw in order of the following locations:
+The order of venipuncture sites is vital to follow.
+You should draw blood in the following locations:

 - Median antecubital vein – Located on the arm in front of the elbow.

-- Cephalic vein – Upper shoulder/side of the arm.
+- Cephalic vein – Upper shoulder or side of the arm.